jpcre2/jpcre2/README.md

 </code></pre>
 </li>
 <li>
-N.B: Every time you change the pattern, you will need to recompile it.
-Every time you change compile modifier, you will need to recompile the pattern to apply the change.
+N.B: Every time you change the pattern, you will need to recompile it and every time you change compile modifier, you will need to recompile the pattern to apply the change.
 </li>
   </ol>
 <li>